Updated by Kristin Vegh.

 Start with something you know well and feel comfortable talking about, like those topics above.
 Then just write.
 Start with a sentence or two.
 Don’t analyze them.
 Just get some words down on paper or the screen.
 You’ll go back and fix them later.

 You can do it.
 Even really good writers don’t always get it right the first time out.
-Ernest Hemmingway wrote 47 different endings to “A Farewell to Arms” before choosing one to include in the book.
+Ernest Hemingway wrote 47 different endings3 to A Farewell to Arms before choosing the one to include in the book.

 3. Sign up for social media.

-What is it you do anyway?
+What is it that you do anyway?

 Nearly all social media sites provide space for you to include a short description of what your business does.
 Take advantage of this.
 It can help you stand out among businesses in general, and more importantly, among your competitors.

-A popular term for this bit of information is an “elevator pitch.”
-This is a short prepared statement that you can use in print or when you talk with someone.
+A popular term for this bit of information is an “elevator pitch.”4 This is a short prepared statement that you can use in print or when you talk with someone.
 It explains what your business does in a couple of clear, easy-to-understand sentences.

 It’s worth spending some time on because you can use it in almost any marketing or sales situation — including the ones covered in this article.
 We can even help you create and polish your elevator pitch to inform and captivate.